gitter-badger/rubyhelper/README.md

 idea found on stackoverflow, ...

 The developpement running like that :
-1. Found idea
+1. Found idea or a bug
-2. Put it in the gem
+2. Puts idea or fix it in the source code (can be switched with 3.)
-3. Developpe few tests
+3. Develops few tests and documentation
-4. Push it in a unstable gem (like v1.0.alpha1)
+4. *Optional * Push the new code in the dev branch (and tag it like v1.0.alpha2)
 5. **repeat 1-4 actions few times**
-6. Improve tests
+6. Improves tests and checks the documentation, hunts the bugs
-7. Validate the version
+7. Validates the version
-8. Push the version into master branch and tag it
+8. Push the version into master branch and tag it as stable (like v1.2).
+Publish the gem.
-9. Push new "stable" version (like v1.1)
+9. Push new releases if needed (hotfixs mainly) (like v1.2.2)

 Note about the first time developpement :
 I didn't predict to keep this gem in dev so the first part of the dev